 In the case of a client–server communication action, all detailed information is divided over three tabs instead of one, due to the amount of details.
 These tabs are labeled Request, Response, and Connection.

 The Request tab displays the request details.
 This is the request from the client (browser) to the Mendix Server.
 The details vary depending on the request.
 For example, in the case of retrieving data by XPath, the details will list the XPath, whether or not sorting is applied, which attribute(s) are used, possible offsets and limits, and more.

 The Response tab displays the response details.
 This is the response from the server to the client (browser) request.
 As the request details vary depending on the type of request made (XPath retrieval or calling a microflow), the response details vary depending on the request made.

 The response can include the number of objects retrieved, the count of an XPath, the size of the response to the browser, or instructions for the client as showing an INFO message or opening a page.

 The Connection tab displays the header information and the timings of the request.
 The timing of a request includes the time needed to send the response to the server, the wait time due to server processing, and the time needed to download the response from the server.

-Request timing information is not yet available for Mendix 7.6 or higher.
+Request timing information is not yet available for Mendix 7.6 or above.

 5 User Actions